Second national conference on protecting pollinators in urban landscapes

 The cost for either tour is $75.
 Space is limited to the first 29 registrants for each of the tours.

 If you register for the conference before Sept.
 1, the cost is $220.
 After Sept.
 1, the cost is $300.
 Registration for students is $180.
 Registration for the conference closes Oct.
 1 and is limited to the first 170 participants.
-Go to Protecting Pollinators in Urban Landscapes Conference to register online.
+Go to Protecting Pollinators in Urban Landscapes Conference to register online, or visit Eco IPM‘s Protecting Pollinator Conference page for more information on the conference.

 Conference facility, lodging and airport accommodations